prasanjit101/to-md/README.md

 # To-Md Chrome Extension

-This Chrome extension allows users to select any DOM element on a webpage and scrape its text content, images, and video links into a Markdown file.
+This Chrome extension allows users to select any DOM element on a webpage and scrape its text content, images, and video links into a Markdown file into an LLM friendly format.
 The downloaded file is named after the title of the current tab.

 ## Features
 - **Select DOM Elements**: Click on any element to select it.